sahajunior/TallyPrime/README.md

 # What is TallyPrime?

-- TallyPrime is a business software for Accounting, Iventory and Compliance
+TallyPrime is a business software for Accounting, Iventory and Compliance

-## Getting Started with TallyPrime

-## Features of tallyprime
+## Features of TallyPrime

 # Accounting